Six questions to consider before designing your robot’s power architecture

 Common interfaces enable modularity by standardizing on mechanics, data interfaces and power.
 Providing modularity at the FRU level of your system improves the maintainability in the field.
 However, it is possible that at some point your interface will lag behind the capabilities that you may want to include in your system.
 For example, 12V had been the standard distribution voltage in computing and automotive PDNs for decades, but now 48V is becoming popular as power levels rise.
 To extend the value of modularity you can use converters that allow for efficient conversion in the PDN while maintaining the interfaces.
 Going back to the 48-to-12V example, the NBM2317 is a great example of a product that bridges 12 and 48V with bidirectional, high-efficiency conversion.

-The first powertrain architecture highlights the PRM power module, a high-performance buck-boost regulator.
+Figure 6: The first powertrain architecture highlights the PRM power module, a high-performance buck-boost regulator.
 The PRM creates an intermediate bus of 24V to 48V with 96 to 98% efficiency to power servos and additional downstream power modules, including fixed ratio NBMs, ZVS buck and ZVS buck-boost regulators.
 All modules can also be paralleled for higher power conversion.

 A better way to deliver power